Guides

 Solution

 To prevent this, you have to wait until the code chunk is fetched before doing the initial render on the client side.
 To accomplish this, react on rails allows you to register a renderer.
 This works just like registering a Render-Function, except that the function you pass takes three arguments: renderer(props, railsContext, domNodeId), and is responsible for calling ReactDOM.render or ReactDOM.hydrate to render the component to the DOM.
 React on rails will automatically detect when a Render-Function takes three arguments, and will not call ReactDOM.render or ReactDOM.hydrate, instead allowing you to control the initial render yourself.
-Note, you have to be careful to call ReactDOM.hydrate rather than ReactDOM.render if you are are server rendering.
+Note, you have to be careful to call ReactDOM.hydrate rather than ReactDOM.render if you are server rendering.

 Server vs. Client Code Caveats